Well, a plunger is an easy and cheap way to return normal drain flow in your toilets, showers, and sinks.

 4: Be sure to hold the plunger vertically.
 This will ensure the drain opening is completely sealed for proper suction.

 5: Gently insert and press the toilet plunger until the drain opening is completely sealed.
 Then, push and pull down the plunger with the handle still in a vertical position.

 NB: Do not completely pull out the plunger to avoid breaking the seal.

 - Continue pushing and pulling the plunger for about 15 seconds or more.

 - As soon as you release the plunger, some of the clog materials may come up.
-Pick them up and dump them in the garbage bin.
+Please pick them up and dump them in the garbage bin.

 - Add more water into the toilet and continue the same process.
 This will ensure that all the debris clogging it is gone before flushing.

 - Remove the debris after the second round and flush the toilet.
-You can use hot water to flush down the toilet as this will help dissolve soap scum along the drain.
+You can use hot water to flush down the toilet, which will help dissolve soap scum along the drain.

 - If plunging doesn’t bear any fruits, consider using a Snake Drain or call your local plumber.

 How to Plunge a Sink (with Cup-style Plungers)